AdmiralSnackbar66/dungeon-diaries/z_templates/Update published files.md

      "Silverquill Faculty",
     'TABLE WITHOUT ID link(file.name) AS "Name", race as "Species" , class AS "Class" FROM "content" WHERE (type = "npc") WHERE (role = "Faculty") WHERE (college = "Silverquill") SORT file.mtime DESC', ],
+       [
+     "Lorehold Students",
+    'TABLE WITHOUT ID link(file.name) AS "Name", race as "Species" , class AS "Class" FROM "content" WHERE (type = "npc") WHERE (role = "Student") WHERE (college = "Lorehold") SORT file.mtime DESC', ],
+    [
+    "Lorehold Faculty",
+     'TABLE WITHOUT ID link(file.name) AS "Name", race as "Species" , class AS "Class" FROM "content" WHERE (type = "npc") WHERE (role = "Faculty") WHERE (college = "Lorehold") SORT file.mtime DESC', ],

 ]);

 await fileAndQuery.forEach(async (query, filename) => {